whatsupslime/whatsupslime/README.md

 i am an adult (25 years of experience)

-im barely active, but youll see me below the rick & morty area
+im barely active, but youll see me below the rick & morty area (18+ server)

 ❌ no rickorty or any ship that involves rick and morty together ❌ respectfully dont interact with me if you ship them together